espocrm/documentation/development/hooks.md

 #### TargetList

-* afterOptOut - when a target clicks an opt-out link, data are passed in the 3rd $data argument
+* *afterOptOut* - when a target clicks an opt-out link, data are passed in the 3rd $data argument
-* afterCancelOptOut - when a target subscribes again
+* *afterCancelOptOut* - when a target subscribes again
-* afterOptIn - when a target opts-in through Lead Capture, data are passed in the 3rd $data argument (since 5.6.9)
+* *afterOptIn* - when a target opts-in through Lead Capture, data are passed in the 3rd $data argument (since 5.6.9)

 #### Meeting / Call

-* afterConfirmation - when an event attendee clicks on accept/decline/tentative link; details are passed in the 3rd $data argument
+* *afterConfirmation* - when an event attendee clicks on accept/decline/tentative link; details are passed in the 3rd $data argument

 #### Contact

-* afterLeadCapture - when a contact (existing in crm) opts-in through Lead Capture, leadCaptureId is passed in the 3rd $data argument (since 5.6.9)
+* *afterLeadCapture* - when a contact (existing in crm) opts-in through Lead Capture, leadCaptureId is passed in the 3rd $data argument (since 5.6.9)

 #### Lead

-* afterLeadCapture - when a lead opts-in through Lead Capture, leadCaptureId is passed in the 3rd $data argument (since 5.6.9)
+* *afterLeadCapture* - when a lead opts-in through Lead Capture, leadCaptureId is passed in the 3rd $data argument (since 5.6.9)

 #### LeadCapture

-* afterLeadCapture - when a target (lead or contact) opts-in through Lead Capture, target data are passed in the 3rd $data argument (since 5.6.9)
+* *afterLeadCapture* - when a target (lead or contact) opts-in through Lead Capture, target data are passed in the 3rd $data argument (since 5.6.9)

+#### CampaignTrackingUrl

+* *click* - when a target (lead/contact/account) opened a tracking url in email (since 5.7.0)

 #### Examples